Disaster Cleanup Worker

 I’ve seen things, man.

 I once discovered a man’s secret porn room in front of his appalled and unwitting wife.
 I’ve met a woman who lived alone in a house in the woods with 15 mannequins (all of whom had names and extensive backstories).
-Then there were the reams of paperwork for—and subsequent communication with—WSIB for a workplace injury that consisted of being bitten by a very irate hamster.
+Then there were the reams of paperwork for—and subsequent communication with—the Worker Safety and Insurance Board for a workplace injury that consisted of being bitten by a very irate hamster.

 I clean up disasters at this job, but sometimes I think the real hot messes are the people I meet along the way.